-Everyone has been talking about the advantages of the practice of yoga on the physiology of the human body.
-The changes depend on a number of factors such as the mental and physical condition of an individual.
-The practice of yoga, including self-compassion, is one of the primary beliefs of Patanjali Yoga Sutras.
-Within the Yoga Sutras are a set of 196 aphorisms or sutras that detail the recitation process of the practice of yoga and meditation.
+Everyone has been talking about the advantages of the practice of Yoga on the physiology of the human body.
+The changes depend on several factors, such as the mental and physical condition of an individual.
+The practice of Yoga, including self-compassion, is one of the primary beliefs of Patanjali Yoga Sutras.
+Within the Yoga Sutras are a set of 196 aphorisms or sutras that detail the recitation process of the practice of Yoga and meditation.

 How Pranayama Works

-It’s pranayama’s ability to quiet the mind is what makes it useful during times of intense stress, emotional upset, anxiety or trauma.
-Anyone can gain from practising pranayama anyplace, at any time.
+Pranayama can quiet the mind is what makes it useful during times of intense stress, emotional upset, anxiety, or trauma.
+Anyone can gain from practicing pranayama any place, at any time.

-- Breath of fire is most frequently used in the practice of Kundalini yoga and is supposed to relieve tiredness by restoring vitality and vigor to the nervous system.
-Breath of fire is generally practised for thirty seconds up to three minutes.
+Breath of fire is most frequently used in the practice of Kundalini yoga and is supposed to relieve tiredness by restoring vitality and vigor to the nervous system.
+Bhastrika pranayama is one of the most intense physically and energetically, then kapalbhati pranayama.
+In bhastrika pranayama, the inhalation and exhalation both are active, and it is a must control over the diaphragm.
+Breath of fire is generally practiced for thirty seconds up to three minutes.

 Pranayama techniques all involve breath control and observation.
-All from simply observing the breath, to breathing into several cavities of abdomen, and varying nostril breathing fall under the group of pranayama techniques.
+These simple yet effective breathing exercises benefits are immense.
 Our state of mind is directly related to the quality of Prana within.
-Pranayama techniques help to stable those qualities of Prana and bring us closer to a state of homeostasis.
+Our breath directs the flow of our thoughts, and Pranayama techniques help to stable those qualities of Prana and bring us closer to a state of homeostasis.

 Yoga mudra and their benefits | Types of yoga Mudra